smeijs86/avoider-3000-master-EMG-ST4/README.md

 3 - shoot

-There is currently no error implemented for wrong input, it will just crash.
+Input is read line by line, so make sure each command ends with \n (newline).
+There is currently no error implemented for wrong input, it will just crash, when wrong input is provided.

 The purpose is to record and decode EMG using a microcontroller and assign output based on the decoded EMG activity, but it is possible to use any other signal.
 COM-port is hardcoded to COM9.